SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/README.md

 ## Broker readiness

 The functional broker healthcheck creates and describes `test-capture-events`;
 a TCP listener alone is not considered ready.
-Both `tap_subscriber` and `log_event_aggregator` also retry metadata discovery through the broker's advertised listener for `KAFKA_STARTUP_TIMEOUT_SECONDS` (120 seconds by default).
-This protects startup from the interval in which the broker process is healthy enough to accept a socket but its controller, metadata, or topic is not yet usable.
+The `log_event_aggregator` retries metadata discovery through the advertised listener.
+The `tap_subscriber` deliberately does not wait for broker readiness: it attaches to Envoy immediately and buffers ordered events until Kafka becomes available.
+This prevents broker startup or a temporary network partition from creating a gap in tap capture.

 ## Functional fixture readiness